AFDudley/sqlsol/Sqlsol - The (sort of) Definitive Guide.md

 }
 ```

-If you which to delete an entry from the associated table you can trigger a remove\* event similarly to the update event but it will remove the entry with the provided keys from the provided table name.
+If you which to delete an entry from the associated table you can trigger a "remove*" event similarly to the update event but it will remove the entry with the provided keys from the provided table name.

 We now have covered all the components that go into being sqlsol compatible.
 Namely they can be summed up as, Get-Row functions, Initialization sequence functions (length getting and deserialization functions) and update events.
 For completeness I am putting the two files together here for reference (and filling in a couple glue pieces)